 Uncertainty refers to the stochastic variation of the accessibility measure, due to on-time performance and measuring error.
-Public transit systems are constantly changing – i.e., early or late time because of unexpected external or internal factors, such as traffic, weather, vehicle conditions, or operator conditions.
+Public transit systems are constantly changing, with early or late arrival times because of unexpected external or internal factors, such as traffic, weather, vehicle conditions, or operator conditions.
 Hall (1983) was among the first to consider uncertainty when formulating and calculating accessibility.
 Similar to the development of STP, more studies are dedicated to discussing the unreliability of accessibility measures with better datasets.
 For example, Kim & Song (2018) discuss an integrated measure of accessibility and reliability for transit systems; Zhang, Dong, Zeng, & Li (2018) introduce a time-dependent reliability modelling approach based on GPS trajectories to address traditional measures’ overestimation problem.